Roads Top Banner.

 After a couple of years a survey was conducted by the Transport Research Laboratory which found that the A1 red route had led to a 17% reduction in road accidents which involved personal injury, bus journey reliability had improved by 33% and journey times had reduced by 10% - in fact all classes of road traffic enjoyed faster journeys.
 Furthermore, it suggested that the cost of implementation would be recouped within two years.

-A survey in 1997 which compared some other, more recent, red routes with their previous 'yellow line' status in 1994 found that journey time reliability improved by 10% - with all traffic benefiting - and illegal parking virtually halved, which the survey attributed to the introduction of some free short term parking and loading spaces.
+A London survey in 1997 which compared some other, more recent, red routes with their previous 'yellow line' status of 1994 found that journey time reliability improved by 10% - with all traffic benefiting - and illegal parking virtually halved, which the survey attributed to the introduction of some free short term parking and loading spaces.

 --------------------------------------------------------------------